 Talk about it

 The golden rule of everything, is that if they’re old enough to speak, then talk about it.
-We have a little game where we point out all the ways we are being asked to part with our cash and all the clever ways that we are influenced.
+We have a little game where we point out all the ways we are being asked to part with our cash and all the clever ways that there are influences.
 This hopefully makes our kids much more aware of the influences around them.

 Make sure they have access to diverse books